alecramsay/pg/docs/index.markdown

-1. We introduce the concept of a **root plan** or **root map** that partitions a state's unique **population geography** into a set of districts with the lowest overall **edit distance** to other valid maps.
+1. We introduce the concept of a **root plan** or **root map** that partitions a state's unique **population geography** into a set of districts with the lowest overall **edit distance** to all other valid maps.
+    Due to computational limitations, one can only *approximate* the root map.

 2. We argue that maximally **population compact** districts are the natural starting point for redistricting.